Dharun-2k7/Cluvera/README.md

    - 🔒 Your key is stored locally and never shared.

 6. **Done!**
-   - Open a LeetCode or Codeforces or GeeksforGeeks practice problem
+   - Open a LeetCode or Codeforces
    - Click the Cluvera icon in the toolbar
    - Get structured, ethical AI-powered hints